 Months of entry

-- The programme is open to people with little or no experience in teaching adults, but also works well for those with more knowledge of the field.
+- The programme is open to students with little or no experience in teaching adults, as well as those with experience in the field.

-You will have the opportunity to gain real-life experience in the area of adult education through the adult learning placement.
-The placement gives you the opportunity to relate theory to practice within an adult learning organisation of relevance and interest to you.
+- You will have the opportunity to gain real-life experience through the placement.
+It gives you the opportunity to relate theory to practice within an adult learning organisation of relevance and interest to you.